-The Company has established procedures to register or otherwise protect its intellectual property, including the trademarks used in its banner names and those associated with its control brand programs.
+The Company has established procedures to register or otherwise protect its intellectual property, including the trademarks used in its banner names and those associated with its loyalty program, credit card services, control brand programs, online and digital platforms and apparel business.
 Store-trading or banner names are associated with specific retail concepts and are important to corporate, franchised and Associate-owned drug store operations.
 The Company's trademarks used in connection with its control brand program are discussed elsewhere in this AIF.
 Other intellectual property of the Company includes domain names, packaging designs and product formulations and specifications.
 The intellectual property rights associated with and used in connection with the Company's business are important assets and are defended vigorously.
-Certain of the Company's trademarks are licensed to third party service providers, primarily in connection with President's Choice Financial services.
-When used in this AIF, the trademarks of the Company are presented in italics.
+When used in this AIF, trademarks owned or used by the Company and/or its affiliates are presented in italics.